11carlesnavarro/DataScienceR/README.md

-# DataScienceR
+# Introdiction to python
-Data science course from Coursera.
-John Hopkins University

-In this repository there will be uploaded all the R scripts done to solve the Assignments of the Data Science Specialization with R from Coursera.
+In this repository i will upload all the assignments from my masters subject Introduction to Python.